Atlantic 10

 Institution-Specific Scoring

-The platform applies each member institution's custom attribute weights, generating a fit score that reflects their system — not a generic ranking.
+The platform applies each member institution's custom attribute weights, generating a fit score that reflects their system rather than a generic ranking.
 The same prospect surfaces differently for a tempo-and-pace program than a half-court, physical team.

 4